Vallek/vallek-youtube-dark-theme/README.md

 Tested on stable Chrome and Firefox on Windows 10.

 I'm planning to update it when and if something will break but no promises.
 If you found a bug please report it in Issues here.
-It is currently not 100% complete and google changes stuff all the time.
+It may be not 100% complete and google changes stuff all the time.